TomaszTokarz/Jazzy/README.md

 Documentation:

-Commands needs to run project:
+Commands needed to run project:

-    gulp - and that's all, single command gulp will convers SASS to CSS and run wirtual server.
-All needed files are instaled by Bower. gulp build - will build a distribution version of a project in "dist" folder, ready tu publish.
+    gulp - and that's all, single command gulp will convert SASS to CSS and run virtual server.
+All needed files are installed by Bower. gulp build - will build a distribution version of a project in "dist" folder, ready to publish, also published "dist" folder is already built

-Project is not finished yet, so don't include needed features
+    Up and running demo version - http://jazzy.cba.pl